 The Chief Executive Officer and the Chief Financial Officer are not members of the Committee, but are invited to attend its meetings.
 This arrangement guarantees the essential interaction between the Board of Directors and Executive Management.

 Name Expiry of Board term Number of regular and extraordinary meetings attended

 Lady Barbara Judge CBE 2016 4/1

-Bert De Graeve (1) 2015 2
+Bert De Graeve 2019 4/1

-Hubert Jacobs van Merlen (1) 2015 2
+Hubert Jacobs van Merlen 2019 4/1

 Baudouin Velge 2016 4/1

-Paul Buysse (2) 2014 2/1

-François de Visscher (2) 2016 1/1